top of page

 Venaseal may be considered for:

-• Chronic Venous Insufficiency (CVI), associated with leg heaviness or swelling
+• Chronic Venous Insufficiency (CVI), associated with leg heaviness, swelling, aching, fatigue, and restless legs.

-• Venous reflux that may cause aching, itching, or skin changes
+• Venous reflux that may cause aching, itching, skin changes (such as discoloration or thickening), and even venous ulcers in advanced stages.

 What Are the FDA and Health Canada Approvals for Venaseal?

-• Health Canada Approval: 2014, for similar indications.
+• Health Canada Approval: 2014, for similar indications, making it available to Canadian patients.

 Why Choose Dr. Luis Figueroa for Your Venaseal Treatment?

 Dr. Luis Figueroa is a board-certified vascular surgeon specializing in minimally invasive vein procedures.
-His practice emphasizes technical precision combined with patient-centered care, which supports positive outcomes with Venaseal and other advanced treatments.
+His practice emphasizes technical precision combined with patient-centred care, which supports positive outcomes with Venaseal and other advanced treatments.
+Choosing a specialist like Dr. Figueroa ensures that you are receiving care from someone with deep expertise in the vascular system, not just a general practitioner.

-Dr. Figueroa holds an MD and FRCSC, with board certification in vascular surgery.
+Dr. Figueroa holds an MD and FRCSC (Fellow of the Royal College of Surgeons of Canada), with board certification in vascular surgery.
 With over a decade of experience in endovenous treatments, he has performed numerous Venaseal procedures and focuses on optimizing both clinical results and patient comfort.
+His extensive background means he has encountered a wide range of venous conditions and can tailor treatment plans to individual patient needs, even in complex cases.

 How Does Dr. Figueroa’s Patient-Centred Approach Enhance Venaseal Outcomes?

-This approach supports a smoother healing process and patient satisfaction.
+This approach supports a smoother healing process and patient satisfaction, ensuring that every aspect of your care is managed with expertise and empathy.

 What Are the Unique Benefits of Venaseal at Dr. Figueroa’s Clinic?

-• Return to normal activity often within 24 hours
+• Return to normal activity often within 24 hours, making it an ideal option for individuals with busy lifestyles.

-• In many cases, compression stockings are not required post-procedure
+• In many cases, compression stockings are not required post-procedure, which is a significant comfort advantage over other vein treatments.

-Note: The need for compression or additional care is determined individually by your healthcare provider.
+Note: The need for compression or additional care is determined individually by your healthcare provider, based on your specific condition and medical history.

 What to Expect During the Venaseal Procedure by Dr. Luis Figueroa